 Dealing with the major tech companies may prove more challenging than it first seems.
 Antitrust laws are quite tricky and the government cannot break up a company simply because it has grown too large.
 Regulators will have to prove that these providers are using their influence to harm the interests of consumers, which may be more difficult than they suspect as many platforms offer their services free of charge.

 Will the White House uncover any significant wrongdoing on the part of tech companies?
 Possible, but it’s less likely there will be a successful case for breaking them up.
-Either way, Silicon Valley can expect to be under increased scrutiny as long as Trump is in office.We value your comments!
-Please weigh in on our comment section below.
+Either way, Silicon Valley can expect to be under increased scrutiny as long as Trump is in office.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com